harsath/Jix-Interpreter/readme.md

 ### Jix Interpreter

-Jix is a [dynamically typed](https://en.wikipedia.org/wiki/Dynamic_programming_language) programming language.
-This project implements an interpreter for the Jix programming language.
+This project implements an interpreter for Jix, a [dynamically typed](https://en.wikipedia.org/wiki/Dynamic_programming_language) programming language.
 This repository is under active development.

 See `examples` directory for examples of programs Jix supports.